 Tulare County Public Health will adhere to the guidance set forth by the California Department of Public Health (CDPH), which recommends that counties with daily case rates at or above 14 cases per 100,000 residents do not approve waivers for the reopening of in-person classroom instruction for students in grades TK–6.

-Tulare County Public Health is considering the reopening of in-person classroom instruction for grades TK-6 with approved modifications.
+Tulare County Public Health is considering the reopening of in-person classroom instruction for grades TK-2 ONLY with approved modifications.

 For all grade levels to return to in-person instruction and all schools to reopen, per State Order and requirement, Tulare county must move out of the Widespread County Risk Level for a period of 14 consecutive days with daily case rates at or below 7 cases per 100,000 residents and a positive test rate of less than 8% to safely reopen all schools at all grade levels.